Luxury hotel balcony view Cap d'Agde Mediterranean Sea

 Can I find hotels near the beach?

 Absolutely.
-Many of the best hotels are located within easy walking distance of the sandy beaches, so you can easily spend your days by the sea.
+Many of the best hotels near Cap d’Agde beach are within easy walking distance of the sandy beaches so, you can kind of spend your days by the sea, no real fuss.

 What is there to do in Cap d’Agde besides the beach?